bhoppe-dev/Shortcut_Keyboard/README.md

 ## Software

 > ⚠️ **Note:** The C# configuration software is currently under development and will be released soon.
+> The source code is available on GitHub at [https://github.com/bhoppe-dev/ShortcutKeyboardApp](https://github.com/bhoppe-dev/ShortcutKeyboardApp).

 The software suite will include:
 - Windows configuration application